This post may contain affiliate links.

 Matilda Chocolate Cake is really best at room temperature.
 Therefore, if I’ll be eating the cake soon after completing it (within a few hours), I’ll just leave it at room temperature.

-If it’s much longer than that, I store it in an airtight container and keep it refrigerated.
+If it’s much longer than that, I’ll carefully cover with plastic wrap and store it in an airtight container in the refrigerator.
 Then, remove it from the fridge about an hour before serving so it comes to room temperature.

 Can I freeze leftover cake?